 Gene Hackman did not return for the second film.
-All of his scenes were originally filmed by director Richard Donner.
-Existing scenes that required Hackman used a look-alike and a voice impersonator to add any lines needed.
+All of his scenes were originally filmed by Richard Donner.
+Existing scenes that required Hackman used a look-a-like and a voice impersonator to add any lines needed.

-Tom Mankiewicz was hired to oversee the script, originally written by Mario Puzo, for the original Superman (1980), which was to be made simultaneously with its sequel.
-Mankiewicz eliminated most of the camp elements Puzo added to the original draft and went ahead with the filmmakers' decision to keep the story's religious allusions.
-Specifically: Jor-El (God) casts Zod (Satan) from Krypton (Heaven), Jor-El's speech as he and Lara say goodbye to Kal-El ("The son becomes the father and the father the son), A ship in the form of a star brings Kal-El to Earth (the star of Bethlehem), Kal-El comes to a couple unable to have children ("How we prayed and prayed the good Lord would see fit to give us a child"), Clark Kent travels into the wilderness to find out who he really is and what he has to do (not much is known about Jesus during his middle years), and "...You must live as one of them but always hold in your heart the pride of your special heritage.
+Tom Mankiewicz was hired to oversee the script, originally written by Mario Puzo, for Superman (1978), which was to be made simultaneously with this movie.
+Mankiewicz eliminated most of the camp elements Puzo added to the original draft, and went ahead with the filmmakers' decision to keep the story's religious allusions.
+Specifically: Jor-El (God) casts Zod (Satan) from Krypton (Heaven), Jor-El's speech as he and Lara say goodbye to Kal-El ("The son becomes the father and the father the son), A ship in the form of a star brings Kal-El to Earth (the star of Bethlehem), Kal-El comes to a couple unable to have children ("How we prayed and prayed the good Lord would see fit to give us a child"), Clark Kent travels into the wilderness to find out who he really is and what he has to do (not much is known about Jesus during his middle years), and "You must live as one of them, but always hold in your heart the pride of your special heritage.
 They can be a great people Kal-El, they wish to be, they only lack the light to show the way.
 For this reason above all, their capacity for good, I have sent them you, my only son."

 An early version of the script had four Kryptonian exile villains.
 Jak-El (a name probably inspired by the German and Danish name "Jakel", the trickster handpuppet in the Punch and Judy tradition) was supposed to be an evil prankster and source of comic relief.
 He is described as "a psychopathic jokester, whose pranks and practical jokes are only funny to him when they cause death and suffering to others."
 The character was never cast.

-The 1984 ABC Television broadcast of the film used over 30 minutes of footage deleted from the theatrical release, almost all directed by Donner.
+The 1984, ABC Television broadcast of the film used over thirty minutes of footage deleted from the theatrical release, almost all directed by Donner.
 The ABC scenes include: Superman flying past the Concorde (intended for the first film), extra dialogue between Luthor and Otis in jail, extra dialogue between Luthor and Eve flying to and within the Fortress of Solitude, the death of the young boy trying to escape East Houston, Idaho, the soufflé, and scenes between Superman and Lois.
-Nearly fifteen minutes of extra footage with Gene Hackman includes a pivotal scene in the Fortress where Luthor begs forgiveness from Superman.
+Nearly fifteen minutes of extra footage with Gene Hackman included a pivotal scene in the Fortress, where Luthor begs forgiveness from Superman.
 While these scenes were included in the Australian theatrical release, subsequent television screenings there had them deleted.

-Originally, Richard Donner had filmed Superman talking to his father for Superman II (1980), but Marlon Brando sued for (and won) a share of the first film's profits.
-The lawsuit also awarded him a share of this film's profits, even though he doesn't appear in it.
+Originally, Richard Donner had filmed Superman talking to his father for this movie, but Marlon Brando sued for (and won) a share of the first film's gross.
+The lawsuit also awarded him a share of this film's gross, even though he doesn't appear in it.
 Brando's scenes were replaced by scenes with Superman's mother.
-Brando's scenes appear in Superman II (2006) and briefly during a scene in Superman Returns (2006).
+Brando's scenes appeared in Superman II: The Richard Donner Cut (1980), and briefly during a scene in Superman Returns (2006).

-US-born director Richard Lester, an American expatriate living in England, claimed he'd never heard of Superman before he was hired to replace original director Richard Donner.
+U.S.-born Richard Lester, an American expatriate living in England, claimed he'd never heard of Superman before he was hired to replace Richard Donner.
 He said that comic books weren't allowed in his house when he was child.